fusion-media/enterprise-ux-notes/insight-at-scale.md

 - **Ethno Probing**.
 Establish areas of priority and needs.
 - **Storytelling**.
 Tell stories via audio, video, and journey mapping.
 - **Insight Studies**.
 Diary studies over time to monitor real-time, ongoing use and retention.

+Organizations used to be silo’d.
+Progressive organizations are experience-driven and have data flowing into and out of the UX team all the time.

+Strategy should match culture.